Larger Quantities, Lower Prices

 The Yellow pine is a coniferous tree native to the Northeastern United States.
 It is part of the Pinus rigida species, which refers to the rigid pine cone scales and the needles of the tree.
 Its common name is derived from the yellow hue of its wood.
 The wood of the tree is considered inferior and is usually used for making crates, railroad ties and fences.
 Yellow pine also produces a resinous sap called pine pitch that was once used in the production of sailing ships.

 The needles of the pine tree, which are yellow with a green tinge, are 3-5 inches long.
 The bark of the Yellow pine is a flaky light brown color.
 The tree also has flowers that are male and female.
 The male flowers appear in bunches at the ends of branches and produce pollen.
 The female flowers form large cones with scales that hold seeds.
 The pine cones remain on the tree for an extended length of time, sometimes for several years.
-The seeds from the pine cones are consumed by wildlife.
+Wildlife consumes the seeds from the pine cones.

 The pine tree grows slowly during its early years but begins growing faster as it ages, adding as much as 2 feet per year.
 The tree is pyramid shaped with a slender trunk.
 Also, it has the characteristic of losing its lower branches as it gets taller so that it is bare on the lower trunk of the tree.